-SOCIAL STUDIES 4 credits World Geography, World History, US History, US Government, Economics History, US Government, Economics World Geography, World History, US History, US Government, Economics FINE ARTS 1.0 credit Art, Music, Theater, Dance, Principles & Elements of Floral Design 1.0 credit in the same course Art, Music, Theater, Dance, Principles & Elements of Floral Design 1.0 credit in the same course Art, Music, Theater, Dance, Principles & Elements of Floral Design SPEECH 0.
-5 Communication Applications 0.
-5 Communication Applications 0.
-5 Communication Applications HEALTH 0.5 Credit or 1.0 credit of Principles of Health Science 0.5 Credit or 1.0 credit of Principles of Health Science 0.
-5 Credit or 1.0 credit of Principles of Health Science FOREIGN LANGUAGE 0.0 credit 2.0 credits Foreign language must be 2 credits of the same language.
-3.0 credits Foreign language must be 3 credits of the same language.
-PHYSICAL EDUCATION 1.0 credit from any combination of the following: • Foundations of Personal Fitness; • Adventure/Outdoor Education; • Aerobic Activities; and • Team or Individual Sports Credit may be earned for a specific PE course only once.
-Each PE course may be taken for either 0.5 or 1.0 credit.
-Credit for any of the courses listed above may be earned through participation in the following activities: • Athletics (up to 4 credits) • JROTC (up to 1 credit) • Off Campus PE (up to 4 credits) • Drill Team (up to 1 credit) • Marching Band (up to 1 credit) • Cheerleading (up to 1 credit) 1.0 credit from any combination of the following: • Foundations of Personal Fitness; • Adventure/Outdoor Education; • Aerobic Activities; and • Team or Individual Sports Credit may be earned for a specific PE course only once.
-Each PE course may be taken for either 0.5 or 1.0 credit.
-Credit for any of the courses listed above may be earned through participation in the following activities: • Athletics (up to 4 credits) • JROTC (up to 1 credit) • Off Campus PE (up to 4 credits) • Drill Team (up to 1 credit) • Marching Band (up to 1 credit) • Cheerleading (up to 1 credit) 1.0 credit from any combination of the following: • Foundations of Personal Fitness; • Adventure/Outdoor Education; • Aerobic Activities; and • Team or Individual Sports Credit may be earned for a specific PE course only once.
-Each PE course may be taken for either 0.5 or 1.0 credit.
-Credit for any of the courses listed above may be earned through participation in the following activities: • Athletics (up to 4 credits) • JROTC (up to 1 credit) • Off Campus PE (up to 1 credit) • Drill Team (up to 1 credit) • Marching Band (up to 1 credit) • Cheerleading (up to 1 credit) ELECTIVES 7 credits 5 credits 4 credits SPECIALIZATION COMPONENTS N/A N/A In addition to the required credits, students must also complete 4 advanced measures for the Distinguished Achievement Program.
-For details regarding this program see page 7.
-TOTAL 24 credits 26 credits 26 credits
+SPEECH 0.5 Credit Communication 0.5 Credit Communication 0.5 Credit Communication 0. ==0 Applications Applications Applications HEALTH 0.5 Credit or 1.0 Credit of 0.5 Credit or 1.0 Credit of 0.5 Credit or 1.0 Credit of Principles of Health Science Principles of Health Science Principles of Health Science FOREIGN LANGUAGE 0.0 Credit 2.0 Credits 3.0 Credits Foreign language must be 2 credits Foreign language must be 3 credits of the same language. of the same language.
+PHYSICAL EDUCATION 1.0 Credit from any combination of 1.0 Credit from any combination of 1.0 Credit from any combination of the following: the following: the following: Foundations of Personal Fitness; Foundations of Personal Fitness; Foundations of Personal Fitness; Adventure/Outdoor Education: Adventure/Outdoor Education: Adventure/Outdoor Education: Aerobic Activities; and Aerobic Activities; and Aerobic Activities; and Team or Individual Sports Team or Individual Sports Team or Individual Sports Credit may be earned for a specific Credit may be earned for a specific Credit may be earned for a specific PE course only once.
+PE course only once.
+PE course only once.
+Each PE course may be taken for either 0.5 or 1 credit.
+Each PE course may be taken for either 0.5 or 1 credit.
+Each PE course may be taken for either 0.5 or 1 credit.
+Credit for any of the courses listed above may be earned through participation in the following activities: Athletics (up to 4 credits) JROTC (up to 1 credit) Off Campus PE (up to 4 credits) Drill Team (Up to 1 credit) Marching Band (up to 1 credit) Cheerleading (up to 1 credit) Credit for any of the courses listed above may be earned through participation in the following activities: • Athletics (up to 4 credits) • JROTC (up to 1 credit) • Off Campus PE (up to 4 credits) • Drill Team (Up to 1 credit) • Marching Band (up to 1 credit) • Cheerleading (up to 1 credit) Credit for any of the courses listed above may be earned through participation in the following activities: • Athletics (up to 4 credits) • JROTC (up to 1 credit) • Off Campus PE (up to 4 credits) • Drill Team (Up to 1 credit) • Marching Band (up to 1 credit) • Cheerleading (up to 1 credit) ELECTIVES 7 Credits 5 Credits 4 Credits SPECIALIZATION COMPONENTS N/A N/A In addition to the required credits, students must also complete 4 advanced measures for the Distinguished Achievement Program.
+For details regarding this program see page 8.
+TOTAL 24 Credits 26 Credits 26 Credits